 When he left the Marines in 2011, he wanted a more normal life.

 “I wanted a normal work schedule that gave me the independence to live my life how I wanted.
 I also wanted to challenge myself and earn my degree.
 Distance education made that possible by allowing me to complete coursework on my free time,” Lankford said.

-One of Lankford’s first courses through NC State Online and Distance Education was Statistics for the Behavioral Sciences, currently taught by Dr. Roger Woodard, the Director of Online Programs for the Department of Statistics.
+One of Lankford’s first courses through NC State Online and Distance Education was Statistics for the Behavioral Sciences (ST 507), currently taught by Dr. Roger Woodard, the Director of Online Programs for the Department of Statistics.

 Lankford was a little intimidated about taking an online course at first, but that quickly changed once he was able to review the course instruction.